aasimsani/ml_project_template/README.md

-# Orai Machine Learning Project Template
+# Machine Learning Project Template
 **V1.1**

 Here is where you should have the description of the project